-By understanding the capacity (civilian and military) of NATO members and partners to respond to the pandemic and see how the crisis is being addressed in each country, medical planners in operational headquarters can adapt contingency and outbreak response plans.
-More broadly, by enhancing coordination and information-sharing, the military medical community harmonises the tasks that national military medical services and COMEDS play in support of civilian efforts to fight the pandemic.
+By understanding the capacity (civilian and military) of NATO members and partners to respond to the pandemic and see how the crisis was being addressed in each country, medical planners in operational headquarters adapted contingency and outbreak response plans.
+More broadly, by enhancing coordination and information-sharing, the military medical community harmonised the tasks that national military medical services and COMEDS played in support of civilian efforts to fight the pandemic.

 Civil-military cooperation remains a significant part of the national response in many countries, and reservists play a key role as the ’ambassadors and interpreters’ between military and civilian organisations.
 Establishing and maintaining a good relationship between the respective military and civilian leaderships is critical for effective decision-making and cooperation.

-COMEDS Working Groups and Panels support civilian authorities with this crisis directly via military medical experts.
+COMEDS Working Groups and Panels support civilian authorities directly via military medical experts.
 Multinational entities like the MilMed COE and the MMCC/EMC provide states with expert analysis and additional coordination capacity.
-COMEDS, in cooperation with the NATO Science and Technology Organization (STO) and the Civil Emergency Planning Committee (CEPC), has long been in the lead for initiating research programmes with medical relevance, therefore helping states implement medical research and apply the outcome of innovation.
+COMEDS, in cooperation with the NATO Science and Technology Organization (STO) and the Resilience Committee, has long been in the lead for initiating research programmes with medical relevance, therefore helping states implement medical research and apply the outcome of innovation.

 The COMEDS Futures Advisory Board (CFAB), in collaboration with STO and Allied Command Transformation (ACT) for medical capability–building, support preparations for future military medical challenges.
 Future events, crises or conflicts that NATO may face over the next years are of direct concern to the military medical community.
 Emerging and disruptive technologies (EDTs) are defined as technologies or scientific discoveries whose effects on the Alliance’s defence, security and enterprise functions are not entirely clear and are expected to have a major effect on NATO in the period 2020-2040.
 Development of EDTs provides NATO with an opportunity to rethink its approach to operations, including in order to maintain its technological edge in military medical support.